acramer02/WildSwitch/DESIGN.md

 #
 # SQL database

-We used 9 tables, only 5 of which we continue to use to run the app.
-Those four are Batting, Pitching, Cards, Users, and Market.
+We used 11 tables within our data 7 of which we continue to use to run the app.
+Those four are Batting, Pitching, Cards, Users, Market, Search and SearchUser.
 Users stores every user's unique id, username, hashed password, and cash values.
 Cards stores the playerID, fullName, position (0 or 1 for batter or pitcher), status (0 or 1 for for sale or not for sale) and username of the owner).
 Note that not every player is in the cards file.
 Only the players whose cards' are currently owned.
-Batting and pitching store the names, playerIDs, years, teamID, and other relevant stat for every player in our database.
+Batting and Pitching store the names, playerIDs, years, teamID, and other relevant stat for every player in our database.
-When we refer to SQL commands below, they are addressing these four tables.
 Market is a table that gets deleted and re-created with each new log in.
 It stores the eight players who appear on the buy page.
+Search and SearchUser are used within the search function to store whatever information the user is looking up.
+We can then access those tables to get the data to display on the HTML pages.

+When we refer to SQL commands below, they are addressing these four tables.

 #
 #